chocolatey/docs/input/docs/Usage/ChocolateyConfiguration.md

+---
+Order: 30
+Title: Configuration/chocolatey.config
+Description: Information on the different configuration options for Chocolatey
+---

 # Chocolatey Configuration

 There are settings and features that can customize the way that Chocolatey works for you.
 The following is a list of config settings and features and their default values.